 print(f"Generalization: {session.generalization_score:.2f}")

-A key innovation is knowledge-base-aware retrieval-augmented generation.
-The system uses weighted embeddings combining query similarity (70%) with knowledge base context (30%), enabling example selection that considers both the query structure and current reasoning state.
+A key design choice: the retrieval-augmented generation is knowledge-base-aware.
+The system uses weighted embeddings combining query similarity (70%) with knowledge base context (30%), so example selection considers both the query structure and current reasoning state.

 A success-based learning mechanism tracks which examples lead to successful inference, progressively improving retrieval quality through experience.